Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Canonical quantization of the scalar field

 Hence we interpret the operators ${\hat {a}}_{\omega p \ell m}$ as particle annihilation operators and the operators ${\hat {a}}_{\omega p \ell m}^{\dagger }$ as particle creation operators.
 The Boulware state $|{\rm {B}}\rangle $ is then defined as the state annihilated by the annihilation operators ${\hat {a}}_{\omega p \ell m}$:

-The Boulware state $|{\rm {B}}\rangle $ is the natural definition of a vacuum state for an observer at constant $(r,\theta, \varphi, \psi _{+})$, in other words an observer corotating with the event horizon of the black hole.
+The Boulware state $|{\rm {B}}\rangle $ is the natural definition of a ground state for an observer at constant $(r,\theta, \varphi, \psi _{+})$, in other words an observer corotating with the event horizon of the black hole.